Peace negotiations are to start Monday night in Washington, the U.S. State Department says

 “They were all arrested before the Oslo agreement.
 They lost 20 and 30 years of their life, and there is no justification for that at all.”

-The Israelis will be represented at the talks by Livni and Yitzhak Molcho, and the Palestinians will be represented by Chief Negotiator Saeb Erakat and Mohammad Shtayyeh, State Department spokeswoman Jen Psaki said in a statement.
+The Israelis will be represented by Justice Minister Tzipi Livni and Yitzhak Molcho, and the Palestinians will be represented by Chief Negotiator Saeb Erekat and Mohammad Shtayyeh, State Department spokeswoman Jen Psaki said in a statement, which said the prinicpals would “formally resume direct final status negotiations. “

 But it’s not just in the hands of politicians.
-The Israeli Cabinet approved a measure stating that any agreement with the Palestinians will be submitted to Israelis for a vote.
+The Israeli Cabinet approved a measure stating that any agreement with the Palestinians will be submitted to the Israeli people for a vote.

-And while leaders meet in Washington, violence raged in the region.
-Palestinian police in Ramallah, West Bank, clashed with marchers protesting the negotiations.
+Also Sunday, Palestinian police in Ramallah, West Bank, clashed with marchers protesting the resumption of negotiations with Israel.

-The protesters believe the talks indicate a “willingness to concede, against the position of the Palestinian national consensus and even the decisions of the PLO institutions themselves,” and called the planned talks “deeply dangerous to the Palestinian national cause,” said the Addameer Prisoner Support and Human Rights Association, a Jerusalem-based Palestinian nongovernmental organization.
+The protesters said the talks indicate a “willingness to concede, against the position of the Palestinian national consensus and even the decisions of the PLO institutions themselves” and called the planned talks “deeply dangerous to the Palestinian national cause,” said the Addameer Prisoner Support and Human Rights Association, a Jerusalem-based Palestinian nongovermental organization.

-And Hamas, which governs the Palestinian territory of Gaza, issued a statement saying that it “rejects the Palestinian Authority return to peace talks with the Israeli occupation authorities.”
+And Hamas, which governs the Palestinian territory of Gaza, said in a statement that it “rejects the Palestinian Authority return to peace talks with the Israeli occupation authorities.”

 CNN’s Michael Schwartz reported from Jerusalem and Ashley Fantz wrote from Atlanta.
 CNN’s Kareem Khadder contributed to this report.